 - Have not worked in Canada without authorization (illegally or without a valid work permit);

 - Have not stayed in Canada without authorization (illegally or without permission);

 - Are not inadmissible to Canada because of criminal convictions or health problems.

 You must be able to demonstrate that you meet these requirements through providing the relevant documentation.

 If you’re not sure if you meet these requirements or whether your supporting documents demonstrate this, contact us for a consultation.

-You must submit test results from language tests approved by CIC for your application to be processed.
+You must submit test results from language tests approved by IRCC for your application to be processed.

 - CELPIP: Canadian English Language Proficiency Index Program (CELPIP – General test only)